 Once you have passed the probationary period you will have the opportunity to progress through the ranks and/or specialise in an area of policing that interests you most, dependent on the vacancies available in the force.

 Pension, leave, discounts, access to staff networks, occupational health and wellbeing initiatives are available to all police officers, please see the PC area of the website for more information.

-If you do not have a level 3 qualification but feel that you could take on the challenge of degree level study alongside working as a police officer then we will consider your application and assess your ability to achieve throughout the recruitment process.
+If you believe that you have current experience equivalent to a level 3 qualification and feel that you could take on the challenge of degree level study alongside working as a police officer then we will assess this during the shortlisting stage of your application.

 You will be studying for a BSc Professional Policing Practice.